sbe4658/alx-low_level_programming/README.md

 ## Projects :

-1. [hello world]( https://github.com/sbe4658/alx-low_level_programming/tree/main/0x00-hello_world "0x00") - This is the first projects provides some really simple c projects, it is fully focused on how to compile a c program. *using gcc*
+1. [hello world]( https://github.com/sbe4658/alx-low_level_programming/tree/main/0x00-hello_world "0x00") - This is the first projects provides some really simple c projects, it is fully focused on how to compile a c program.
----

 2. [variables if else while](https://github.com/sbe4658/alx-low_level_programming/tree/main/0x01-variables_if_else_while "0x01") - Deep dive on Variables and if, else statements as well as while and do, while loops.
 ___
 This repository is a part of ALX Software engineering program.
-Please do **NOT** copy/paste my solutions "Do Hard Things".
+Please do **NOT** copy/paste my solutions "Do Hard Things!".
 Kimba is watching :lion:.
-Question? reach me on [Twitter](https://twitter.com/xSALINKOx "twitter") or [email](salekbenelhabchi@gmail.com "email").
+Question? reach me on [Twitter](https://twitter.com/MrBread46 "twitter") or salekbenelhabchi@gmail.com.